ail-project/Similarius/README.md

 # Similarius

-Similarius is a Python library to compare web page and to evaluate the level of similarity.
+Similarius is a Python library to compare web page and evaluate the level of similarity.

 The tool can be used as a stand-alone tool or to feed other systems.